eea/clms-api-docs/source/download.md

 The temporal range must be specified with the Start and End dates of the range.
 The format is in milliseconds since the epoch (1970-01-01 00:00:00).

-The endpoint will do several validations, such as providing both values, the start date is before the end date and the dates are valid.
+The endpoint will do several validations, such as checking that both values are provided, that the start date is before the end date and the dates are valid.

 ```{http:example} curl wget python-requests
     :request: ./http-examples/download-request-download-timeseries.req